-Start: Monday – 8:00am – 8:30am minivan pick up from your Chiang Mai city hotel.
-If staying out of town (outside the middle ring-road) additional charges apply.
-Please advise on your reservation form.
-All volunteers will then be taken to our office in Chiang Mai where you can pay the outstanding balance for your volunteer visit, complete the insurance form, and provide a copy of your passport.
+Start: Monday – 8:00am – 8:30am please arrange your own transportation to come at our Chiang Mai office around 8:00am.
+Volunteers can pay the outstanding balance for their visit, complete the insurance form, and provide a copy of your passport at our office.
 The minivan will leave for the project between 9:00am – 9:30am.

 Travel Time: Around 2.5 hours (educational video about Asian elephants /safety video en route to project).

 Transport Details: Transfer from an air-con minivan to a 4WD pickup for the last 30 minutes of your journey to the project.

 Return: Arrive back in Chiang Mai city on Sunday afternoon 3:00pm – 3:30pm.